lch99310/chunghao_lee/content/about/index.md

 - Established a recurring Product–Ops–Policy review that turns root-cause findings into owned fixes — replacing case-by-case escalation with a systematic feedback loop from risk discovery to downstream ownership.

-- **TikTok Spot Bonus Award, 2025 Q4** — for independently leading the RCA platform with minimal supervision, strong ownership, and cross-functional delivery.
+- **TikTok Spot Bonus Award, 2025 Q4** — for independently leading the RCA platform with strong ownership, and cross-functional delivery.

 #### Wistron — AI Project Manager · Taipei · 2022 – 2024